 This is the most physically aggressive specimen we've encountered so far, which the troops 'fondly' refer to as the "Muton".
 I can only assume there's a colorful back story for such a designation.

 Foil: To Dr. Shen.
 They are both scientists, but Vahlen is analytical/destructive while Shen is creative/constructive.
-Also, they represent two different approaches to science: the younger Vahlen is against any restrictions on research and while she acknowledges that her work may be used for evil, she firmly believes that everything will ultimately sort itself out; the Older and Wiser Shen, meanwhile, is much more cautious about the moral implications of their work.
+Also, they represent two different approaches to science: the younger Vahlen is against any restrictions on research and while she acknowledges that her work may be used for evil, she firmly believes that everything will sort itself out—somehow; he Older and Wiser Shen, meanwhile, is much more cautious about the inevitable repercussions of their work.
 The game's plot ultimately lets the players decide for themselves whose attitude is correct.

 For Science!: Downplayed.
 She's always eager and interested in what she's researching, no matter how morally questionable, and will be annoyed if soldiers use explosives (which destroys valuable research material).
 She's also the inventor of the alien "interrogation" device and personally oversees each interrogation.
 That said, she'll also thank soldiers for the risks they take in recovering live specimens, acknowledge that their survival can come before retrieving research materials and is disgusted by the aliens' callousness and their misuse of their advanced technology, which could have been used to do so much good.